Budget process

 Financial tracking

-LSBs are encouraged to consult an accounting professional regarding the most effective bookkeeping system or process to use.
+• LSBs are encouraged to consult an accounting professional regarding the most effective bookkeeping system/process to use.

-• must reflect Generally Accepted Accounting Principles (GAAP)
+• Should reflect Generally Accepted Accounting Principles (GAAP).

 Accounting method

-The LSB can make their own decision on what method of accounting it will use.
-The accrual method is probably more accurate.
-The accounting system (cash or accrual) doesn’t prevent the auditor from preparing the year-end statements on the accrual basis.
+• The LSB can make its own decision on what method of accounting it will use.
+The accounting system (cash or accrual) should not prevent the certified professional accountant from preparing the year-end statements.

 Records retention

-All LSBs should adopt a by-law that clearly outlines their records retention policy.
-Where concern exists on the amount of time to retain records, the LSBs should consult their legal counsel for assistance.
+• All LSBs should adopt a by-law that clearly outlines its records retention policy.
+Where concern exists on the amount of time to retain records, the LSBs should consult its legal counsel for assistance.

-• Recommended that financial records be maintained for a minimum of 7 years (consistent with Canada Revenue Agency).
+• It is recommended that financial records be maintained for a minimum of 7 years (example: Canada Revenue Agency)

 • Records should be filed in at least the following 5 categories and maintained as follows: